awsdocs/aws-site-to-site-vpn-user-guide/doc_source/VPC_VPN.md

 **Note**
 If you create your virtual private gateway before 2018\-06\-30, the default ASN is 17493 in the Asia Pacific \(Singapore\) region, 10124 in the Asia Pacific \(Tokyo\) region, 9059 in the EU \(Ireland\) region, and 7224 in all other regions\.

+#### AWS Transit Gateway<a name="Transit-Gateway"></a>

+You can modify the target gateway of AWS Site\-to\-Site VPN connection from a virtual private gateway to a transit gateway\.
+A transit gateway is a transit hub that you can use to interconnect your virtual private clouds \(VPC\) and on\-premises networks\.
+For more information, see [Modifying a Site\-to\-Site VPN Connection's Target Gateway](modify-vpn-target.md)\.

 ### Customer Gateway<a name="CustomerGateway"></a>

 A *customer gateway* is a physical device or software application on your side of the Site\-to\-Site VPN connection\.